karan-pathak/guides/source/models/relationships.md

 });
 ```

 Now, suppose we want to add comments to an existing blogPost.
-We can do this in two ways, but for both of them, we will first need a reference to our existing blogPost as given below:
+We can do this in two ways, but for both of them, we first need to look up a blog post that is already loaded in the store, using its id:

 ```javascript
 let myBlogPost = this.get('store').peekRecord('blog-post', 1);
 ```
 Now we can either set the `belongsTo` relationship in our new comment, or, update the blogPost's `hasMany` relationship.
-As you might observe, we don't need to set both `hasMany` and `belongsTo` for a record, ember data will do that for us.
+As you might observe, we don't need to set both `hasMany` and `belongsTo` for a record.
+Ember Data will do that for us.

 First, let's look at setting the `belongsTo` relationship in our new comment: